MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/troubleshoot-cluster-service-fails-to-start.md

 ---
 title: Cluster service fails to start troubleshooting guidance
-description: Provides guidance for when a cluster service fails to start in a Windows-based failover cluster ms.date: 04/24/2022
+description: Provides guidance for when a cluster service fails to start in a Windows-based failover cluster. ms.date: 04/24/2022
 author: kaushika-msft
 ms.author: kaushika